uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 *	Edit occurrences of recurring events
 * 	Rich permissions handling to restrict access to parts of My Calendar
 * 	Email notification to administrator when events are scheduled or reserved
-* 	Post to Twitter when events are created. (with [WP to Twitter](http://wordpress.org/extend/plugins/wp-to-twitter/))
+* 	Post to Twitter when events are created with [WP to Twitter](http://wordpress.org/extend/plugins/wp-to-twitter/)
 *	Location Manager for frequently used venues
 *   Fetch events from a remote database.
 (Sharing events in a network of sites.)
 *   Import events from [Kieran O'Shea's Calendar plugin](http://wordpress.org/extend/plugins/calendar/)